One of the nice things about Wordpress is that there are a ton of plugins…

 - Remember this is for the web.
 The web is built out of links.
 So think about what you can link to.
 Examples of your work?
 Causes you support?
 Clients you love (and who love you)?
 Any side hustles that shed light on who you are and what you do?
 Include them in your draft.

 - Add images.
-Pictures, infographics, and videos all help break up intimidating walls of text and add visual interest for your readers.
+Pictures, infographics, and videos all help break up intimidating walls of text and add visual interest to your readers.

 - Consider where you want the reader to go next after reading your About page.
 Do you want them to contact you?
 Check out specific content on your blog?
 Sign up for your email newsletter?
 Figure out the best call to action and feature it prominently.